claudioandre-br/packages/anatine/readme.md

 $ sudo snap install *.snap
 ```

+The highlights:
+- available for X86_64 and armhf.

 Known issues:
 - You need to install snapd-xdg-open on your computer `sudo apt-get install snapd-xdg-open`.
 [1]
 - You need to enable alsa access `sudo snap connect anatine:alsa ubuntu-core:alsa`.
 [1]